sohaat/mule-4-healthcheck-connector/README.md

 ### Overview: Example flow

-To give an overview of how the connector works we can use as an example one of the flow of the sample-app for the
+To give an overview of how the connector works, we can use as an example one of the flows of the sample-app

 for the system-api called **sapi-1** that wraps an external HTTP service called "ext-system-1".